vuejs/docs/src/guide/teleport.md

 In this case, even when `child-component` is rendered in the different place, it will remain a child of `parent-component` and will receive a `name` prop from it.

+This also means that injections from a parent component work as expected, and that the child component will be nested below the parent component in the Vue Devtools, instead of being placed where the actual content moved to.

 ## Using multiple teleports on the same target

 A common use case scenario would be a reusable `<Modal>` component of which there might be multiple instances active at the same time.
 For this kind of scenario, multiple `<teleport>` components can mount their content to the same target element.
 The order will be a simple append - later mounts will be located after earlier ones within the target element.